quito418/quito418_blog/content/post/minimap.md

 hidemeta: false
 comments: false
 Summary: "Understanding the seeding algorithm of Minimap."
 Description: "Understanding the seeding algorithm, minimizer of Minimap.
-I don't describe the algorithm of Miniasm here."
+Chaining and seed extension are excluded"
 ---

 ## Summary
+Paper: Minimap and miniasm: fast mapping and de novo assembly for noisy long sequences

 Software that maps long reads to the reference genome.
 > Minimap adopts the
 > idea of sketch like MHAP but takes minimizers as a reduced representation instead; it